jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

     - Which resource to target for scaling.
     - Timeouts for metric and evaluation gathering.
 - Can delete the autoscaler.
-    - Deletes all associated Kubernetes resources.
+    - Deletes all associated K8s resources.

 ## Should Have